Contact us for help in responding to a DMCA takedown notice

 A citizen's legal guide to the Digital Millenium Copyright Act (DMCA)

-In addition to our guide below, you can contact New Media Rights for 1-to-1 assistance regarding questions about the Digital Millenium Copyrighti Act (DMCAi).
-If you have received a letter referencing the DMCA or a cease and desist letter, contact us and we will provide free assistance to help you understand your rights and respond.
+In addition to our guide below, you can contact New Media Rights for 1-to-1 assistance regarding questions about the Digital Millenium Copyright Act (DMCA).
+If you have received a letter referencing the DMCA or a cease and desist letter, contact us and we may be able to provide free assistance to help you understand your rights and respond.

-Contact us at 619-591-8870 or use our contact form, and we will get back to you immediately.
+Contact us using our contact form, and we will get back to you as soon as we can.
 We have helped many individuals and organizations respond to DMCA takedown notices and cease and desist letters.DMCA pic

 The DMCA has many layers, but was crafted to govern copyrighted content in a digital world.
 It was adopted at the time of a realization in the mid 1990's that the Internet held the potential to transform the existing, centralized mass media "industry."
 The Internet provided a new avenue for the decentralized sharing of ideas and culture.